tinode/chat/docs/API.md

       topic: "grp1XUtEhjv6HND", // string, topic this subscription describes
       seq: 321, // integer, server-issued id of the last {data} message

-      // The following fields are present only when querying 'me' topic and the
+      // The following field is present only when querying 'me' topic and the
       // topic described is a P2P topic

-      public: { ... }, // application-defined user's 'public' object, present for
-                      // P2P topics only
       seen: { // object, if this is a P2P topic, info on when the peer was last
               //online
         when: "2015-10-24T10:26:09.716Z", // timestamp